As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 This leads to one of the most important aspects of a Mohs’ hardness test kit in terms of practicality: the scratching tip.
 As we will see, there are some kits that use only large stones for their hardness in a kit.

-This can sometimes provide a challenge to a typical user when they want to test the hardness of a, particularly small or valuable stone.
+This can sometimes challenge a typical user when they want to test the hardness of a, particularly small or valuable stone.

 This set uses minerals with a hardness of 2-9 on Mohs’ scale.
 It’s typical to not see Talc – the usual “1” referenced by the scale – in these kits because it’s regarded as the softest mineral around and won’t actually scratch anything.